This was originally posting in January of 2021. The most recent update was published on April 7, 2022.

 If you’re hoping that a role stays remote in the future, it’s a good idea to ask the right questions to gain valuable insight during the interview process.

-The good thing about interviewing now is that companies have had almost an entire year of verifiable data indicating how they have worked with their employees.
+The good thing about interviewing now is that companies have several years of verifiable data indicating how remote workers perform.
 Have they had success with their teams being remote?
 What message is leadership providing to their employees?
-What does leadership take into consideration when making these types of decisions?
+What does leadership consider when making these types of decisions?

 If you’re hoping your company lets you continue to work remotely, there are a few things you can do to increase the likelihood of this.